Eight charts to help understand the impact of sanctions on the Russian economy – and India

 The Chinese government and Chinese money will surely play a more critical role in assisting Russia in its financial obligations, but we do not know to what extent.

-The political economy implications of sanctions on Russia could be more catastrophic if there is will in US and European allies to make Russia suffer over the medium to long term.
+The political economy implications of sanctions on Russia could be more catastrophic if there is a will in US and European allies to make Russia suffer over the medium to long term.
 There might not be any pipeline deals.
 For instance, the Nord Stream pipeline plan is already in jeopardy.
 There will not be much foreign direct investment in or out of Russia.
 After all, who would want to invest a long-term financial commitment in a country whose leadership is autocratic and has shown a reckless contempt for its own rule of law?

 More importantly though, if America and its allies have the persistent will to go directly after the vast overseas wealth of Russian oligarchs who have surrounded Putin and helped him stay in power, the subsequent suffering unleashed on Russia could be far worse – and put him under pressure.